 2. Identify your weaknesses

-The whole purpose of this step is to foresee any type of potentially negative factors which could mitigate your success.
+The whole purpose of this step is to foresee any type of potentially negative factors that could mitigate your success.

 So begin by putting yourself into the shoes of your customer.
 Then ask yourself, what would prevent you from buying the product or engaging with the business.